 Other respiratory specimens: studies on combined oropharyngeal and nares/nasal swabs, mid-turbinate or lower nasal or nares swabs, or tongue swabs have been conducted; however, further assessment and validation is required.
 Oral fluid collection may be suitable in some circumstances (e.g., young children, older patients with dementia).
 A systematic review and meta-analysis found that pooled nasal and throat swabs offered the best diagnostic performance of alternative sampling approaches compared with nasopharyngeal swabs for diagnosis in an ambulatory care setting.
 The sensitivity was 97%, the specificity was 99%, the positive predictive value was 97%, and the negative predictive value was 99%.
 Throat swabs gave a much lower sensitivity and positive predictive value.
 Self-collection was not associated with any impairment of diagnostic accuracy.

 Saliva: meta-analyses of paired saliva samples and nasopharyngeal swabs found no statistically significant difference in sensitivity or specificity between these specimens for SARS-CoV-2 detection, especially in the ambulatory setting.
 Sensitivity was not significantly different among asymptomatic people and outpatients.
 Methods of saliva collection may affect sensitivity.
+Meta-analyses demonstrate that saliva is as valid as nasopharyngeal sampling for the detection of SARS-CoV-2 infections in symptomatic and asymptomatic patients.
+Saliva sampling is simple, fast, noninvasive, inexpensive, and painless.
 The WHO does not currently recommend the use of saliva as the sole specimen type for routine clinical diagnostics.
-In contrast, the Infectious Diseases Society of America recommends saliva as a suitable option for molecular testing in symptomatic people.

 Fecal specimens: consider when upper or lower respiratory specimens are negative and the clinical suspicion for infection remains (may be used from the second week after symptom onset).